include-yy/citset/README.md

 ### Examples
 - See [v0.4/tests](https://github.com/include-yy/citset/tree/master/v0.4/tests)for some examples.
-- See `Example` for an example of how to calculate prime numbers by using sieve of Eratosthenes.
+- See [Example](https://github.com/include-yy/citset/tree/master/Example)for an example of how to calculate prime numbers by using sieve of Eratosthenes.

 ### More Information
 - To get more information about how to use this little library and more details, read the [tutorial](https://github.com/include-yy/citset/blob/master/tutorial.md)